 In fact, when unmanaged tickets receive managerial focus, or if the use of "on-hold" is prohibited to encourage improved ticket management, a drive to meet SLAs and keep ticket volume down leads to substantially increased service failure where "my ticket was not solved".
 It's a fact shown in global benchmark data produced by HappySignals.

-This level of weak support has persisted over the years.
-When ITXM is introduced, the only change is that the rise in "my ticket was not solved" replaces completion taking too long: service failure is more prolific instead.
+When XM is introduced, the only change is that completion taking far too long is replaced with "my ticket was not solved": service failure is more prolific instead.

 With a process that's too basic for the nature of support, ITXM-led improvement initiatives aren't just overly challenged, they have a negative effect.